Zugschlus/oas/README.md

 have source address selection configured in a central place.
 ## Installation
 1. Build oas.so with ./compile
-2. Place it at your convenience
+3. Place it at your convenience

+Alternatively, use ./configure, make, make install

+## How to use
+oas is a wrapper around the connect() call.
+Therefore, it needs to be preloaded before the actual binary is invoked.
-3. Let the environment variable LD_PRELOAD point to it
+Add the full path to oas.so to the environment variable LD_PRELOAD.

-4. Create a configuration file
-5. Let the environment variable OAS_CONF_F point to it
+oas is a no-op if there is no configuration.
+Create a configuration file and point the environment variable OAS_CONF_F to it.
-6. Start your programm

 ## Configuration